 The Keystone Clan: A ten-minute play written in a day for a weekend festival of short pieces at Olympia Family Theater, 2017

-The Alphabet Caper: A full-length musical World premiering in spring 2020 at Olympia Family Theater.
+The Alphabetastics!
+A full-length musical World premiering in spring 2022 at Olympia Family Theater.
+(Formerly titled The Alphabet Caper, initially planned for 2020)